Applied AI

-- •Regulatory compliance with GDPR, CCPA, HIPAA, and sectoral requirements that mandate data localization, access controls, and auditable handling of sensitive information.
+• Regulatory compliance with GDPR, CCPA, HIPAA, and sectoral requirements that mandate data localization and auditable handling of sensitive information.

-- •Operational resilience requiring consistent data protection controls across development, testing, and production so that modernization does not erode security posture.
+• Operational resilience requiring consistent data protection controls across development, testing, and production so modernization does not erode security posture.

 Pattern: Tenant-Isolated Data and Embedding Boundaries

-To prevent cross-tenant data leakage, isolation can be achieved at multiple layers, with a practical emphasis on the data plane.
-Approaches include per-tenant namespaces in vector stores, tenant-scoped embeddings, and controlled retrieval pipelines that enforce tenant boundaries before any data is materialized for an answer.
+To prevent cross-tenant data leakage, isolation should be enforced at the data plane with per-tenant namespaces in vector stores, tenant-scoped embeddings, and controlled retrieval pipelines that enforce boundaries before data reaches prompts or inference stages.
+See Architecting Multi-Agent Systems for Cross-Departmental Enterprise Automation for broader governance patterns that support multi-team collaboration.

 Pattern: Secrets Management and Key Lifecycle